 I heard once that holding unforgiveness in your heart is like drinking poison and expecting the other person to die.
 Unforgiveness is toxic to your soul.
 It affects every part of your life, and it manifests in sickness, in tension, and in anger.

 Do not judge others, and you will not be judged.
 Do not condemn others, or it will all come back against you.
 Forgive others, and you will be forgiven. -Luke 6:37

-We are required to forgive as the Father has forgiven us.
-It is not optional – and it does not come easily.
+We are required to forgive as the Father has forgiven us, to refrain from holding a grudge, to let go.
+It is not optional - and it does not come easily.

 5. Love.
 Forgiveness is one thing, but loving is another thing entirely.
 Loving your enemy - the very person who's hurt you - is also required by scripture.

 The very thought makes me feel sick for you.